 Because these types of injuries are often very painful, someone with a periprosthetic hip fracture will most likely go directly to the emergency room.

 In the emergency room, both an emergency room physician and an orthopaedic surgeon will be involved in your care.
 They will closely examine the affected hip.
-The lower portion of the leg will be assessed for good blood flow, as well as to ensure that the main nerve that travels around the hip joint (the sciatic nerve) is functioning well.
+The lower portion of the leg will be assessed for good blood flow, as well as to ensure that the main nerves that travel around the hip joint (the sciatic nerve and femoral nerve) are working well.

 Imaging tests.
-X-rays of your pelvis, hip, and femur bones will show your doctor how complex the fracture is.
-These images can show the quality of the bone, how many pieces of broken bone there are, as well as the extent of displacement (gaps between broken pieces).
+X-rays of your pelvis, hip, and femur bones will show your doctor the complexity of the fracture pattern.
+These images can show the quality of the bone, how many pieces of broken bone there are, and how much displacement (gaps between broken pieces) there is.

-In some cases, a computed tomography (CT) scan will also be obtained.
-These scans provide three-dimensional images of bony structures.
+In some cases, your doctor will also order a computed tomography (CT) scan.
+CT scans provide three-dimensional images of the bony structures.

 Laboratory tests.
 You will likely be admitted to the hospital.
 Blood and other laboratory tests can provide your doctor with important information about your general health and help prepare you for surgery.